 I just don't want to see Pascal in tears, that's all! she batted aside her other thoughts.

-One of her armigers fired a ray at the nearest bridge section, turning its foremost floor plate into dust.
+One of her armigers fired a ray at the nearest bridge section, turning its foremost floor segment into dust.

 But even that only bought a minute as more wood and iron rolled into position to continue the assembly.

 The nearest bridges were almost finished.
 The infidel infantry that pooled just across the river already began to cross.

 Four kilopaces to the west, enemy troops streamed over bridges and terraformed shallows alike to engulf Edith's position in a chaotic melee.
 One kilopace to the east, the heavy infidel artillery destroyed another Lotharin ballista battery as devastated engineering crews continued their work.